myFavShrimp/lnkr/README.md

 ## Configuration

 lnkr uses a configuration file to define the symlinks.
-Here's an example configuration from a `lnkr.toml`:
+Here's an example configuration from a `lnkr.yaml`:

 ```yaml
 links: